Anan51/TDTbot/wit_data/zones/underwash/encounters/quarantined_zone.md

 -------------
 tdt$zone_around

 You decided to follow the orders and detour around the site.
 Unfortunately this will set you back pretty severely.
-(Go back 5 levels)
+(Go back 1 level)

 -------------
 tdt$zone_sneak